roman-milk/roman-milk.github.io/nude-melissa.md

  "Do you like it?" she murmured, unsure.

  "I fucking love it," Ben replied as he moved close to the woman and cupped his palm over her vulva.
 He gasped when he felt the contrast between the precisely coiffed thatch and the smooth and very slippery folds of Julia's labia.
 "You're very sexy, Mrs Morgan."
-Report_Story #4